Statue of Liberty Tours

 On Ellis Island, you can tour the Ellis Island National Museum of Immigration.
 This museum includes exhibits, period rooms, records, and more relating to American immigrants.

 The Statue of Liberty Pedestal is a wraparound balcony at Lady Liberty’s feet that showcases incredible views of the NYC skyline and the bay.
-If you’re visiting without a guide, you can’t get access to the pedestal the day of your visit unless you’ve reserved your tickets well in advance.
-They’re popular and tend to sell out.

 When you book with us, you can upgrade for pedestal accessible.
 Reach the pedestal by elevator or by climbing all 195 steps!